TonePoems/tonepoems.github.io/pages/cool_projects.md

 - [RJ Andrews](https://www.chartography.net/) is the data scientist who did the "Info We Trust" book and the moon landing website.
 I'm subscribed to his monthly(?) newsletter.

 - [Neil and Buzz Go for a Walk](https://tranquility.infowetrust.com/)
    - A fantastic interactive timeline of the first moon landing, created by the above RJ Andrews.
-He also has a [great writeup](https://infowetrust.com/project/tranquility-design) docmenting the process of creating it.
+He also has a [great writeup](https://infowetrust.com/project/tranquility-design) documenting the process of creating it.
 This is a top tier example of getting a wide amount of info across in a clean and clear way.

 ## Documentation and Visual Tools